aishureddy9/index/README.md

 ## Dependencies

-React and React DOM:

-React and React DOM are used to create and render the map component and other UI elements in the application.
+React and React DOM: used to create and render the map component and other UI elements.

-react-map-gl:

-The `react-map-gl` library provides the tools to display an interactive map within a React application.
-It includes components like `Map`, `Marker`, and various controls for navigation, scaling, and more.

-Axios:

-Axios is used to make HTTP requests to fetch location data from a remote API.
-The fetched data is then used to display markers on the map.

-Express and CORS:

-Express is used to set up a simple backend server that serves as an intermediary between the front end and the remote API.
-CORS middleware is implemented to handle cross-origin requests.

-For the backend, the Express server provides an API endpoint that fetches data from the third-party API using Axios.
-The fetched data is then forwarded to the front end for rendering on the map.
+react-map-gl: A react wrapper for Mapbox GL JS, used for displaying interactive maps.
+Axios: A promise-based HTTP client for making API requests.
+Express: A web framework for node.js used for building the API server.
+CORS: A package that provides support for express applications

 ## Contributing

 git init              // create a new repo

 git clone repo        // create a copy of remote repo

 git status           // check the status

 git add .        // add all changes to the file

 git commit -m 'code changes'         // commit changes

 git push